Radio advertisement: Research and rates

 Rates can also be affected by the time of year an advertiser runs.
 January is almost always a very slow time of year, and many stations run specials on their rates during that month.
-This is not the case in warm weather markets like Florida, where "snow birds" migrate and increase population.
-In this situation rates are usually at their highest as the population swells.
-The cost of radio advertising also varies on how well the parties negotiate.
+This is not the case in warm-weather markets like Florida, where "snow birds" migrate and increase population.
+In this situation, rates are usually at their highest as the population swells.
+The cost of radio advertising also varies depending on how well the parties negotiate.
 During busier times of the year, stations can actually sell out of ads entirely, because, unlike the print media, radio stations only have a limited number of commercial units available per hour.
 During the dot-com boom, some stations ran as much as twenty minutes of ads per hour.
 While commercial levels are nowhere near as high today, with the average station running approximately nine minutes of ads per hour, peak periods can and do sell out.

 Thus, advertising rates will vary depending on time of year, time of day, how well the station does in the particular demographic an advertiser is trying to reach, how well a station does compared to other stations, and demand on station inventory.
 The busier the time of year for the station, the more an advertiser can expect to spend.
 And, the higher ranked a station is in the market, according to the ratings data, the more an advertiser can expect to get charged to run on that station.

-Advertising rates can vary depending on the length of spot the advertisers elects to run.
-Although sixty second spots are the most common, stations also sell airtime in thirty, fifteen, ten and two second intervals.
+Advertising rates can vary depending on the length of the spot the advertisers elect to run.
+Although sixty-second spots are the most common, stations also sell airtime in thirty, fifteen, ten, and two-second intervals.
 Thirty-second ads have always been popular in television advertising, but radio stations just adopted this format recently.
 Clear Channel kicked off the "Less is More" initiative in 2004, utilizing thirty-second commercials in markets across the US.
 Though studies show that fewer commercials cause better recall rates, research indicates that traditional sixty-second spots may be the better option, with higher brand and message recall than the newer thirty-second ads.

 Stations also run ten-second spots, or "billboards".
 Typically, this type of spot runs adjacent to some station feature, such as the traffic report, stating, "This traffic brought to you by…", and is usually limited to about thirty words.
 Fifteen-second spots are generally reserved for station promotional announcements, although some stations sell them.